 The majority of those flu deaths involved people aged 65 and older or who were at high risk.

 If you’re at high risk of flu complications, it’s important that you call your healthcare provider at the first signs of illness.

 It’s tough to tell the difference between symptoms of a cold and symptoms of the flu.
 The word F.A.C.T.S. — Fever, Aches, Chills, Tiredness, Sudden onset — can help you remember what symptoms are more common with the flu.

 “The flu can make you feel like you’ve been hit by a truck, with muscle aches and/or a headache,” Dr. Rehm explains.
 “Colds come on more gradually, and are more likely to cause a stuffy and runny nose.”

-Everyone 6 months of age and older should get the flu vaccine — every year.”
+Everyone 6 months of age and older should get the flu vaccine — every single year.